 Finding the best Planar headphone for you

 Planar magnetic headphones and their benefits are well known amongst the audiophile community but perhaps not so much to the casual observer.
 Planar headphones lie somewhere in between dynamic driver headphones (eg. Sennheiser HD800) and Electrostatic headphones (eg Kingsound KS-H1, Stax etc).
 The use of an ultra fast moving and super thin diaphragm set between two magnets means you can step over some of the limitations imposed in dynamic headphones.
-If you want to know more about the technology it is well worth reading Tyll Herstens explanation of how planar magnetic headphones work over at Inner Fidelity.

 As with any technology Planar has its pros and cons and it is up to yourself to decide which of these headphones best fits your own needs.
-Factors like price, prefered tuning and usage scenarios are different for everyone so we cant give one clear winner.
+Factors like price, preferred tuning and usage scenarios are different for everyone so we can't give one clear winner.
 However always feel free to leave a message in the comment section if you want any more in depth thoughts on specific setups.

 For now, let's keep it as simple as possible.
 I am sure you are here because you know what a planar magnetic headphone is and want to know which one to buy.
 Thanks increased popularity in this technology over the past few years we now find ourselves spoilt for choice.
 Demand for Planars has increased dramatically and companies have introduced a number of awesome new models.
 In no particular order here is our run down of the best Planar headphones on the market right now.